 Guest post from Patricia Spadaro

-Do you automatically say yes whenever someone asks you for help?
+Do you automatically say yes when someone asks you for help?
 Do you allow unexpected events to constantly pull you away from what you planned to do?
 Do you place your own self-care at the bottom of your to-do list?

 We all know we’re supposed to draw boundaries and make time to nurture ourselves.
 But if you’re anything like me, saying no to others is just plain hard.
 You may be so used to giving, giving, giving that it sounds cruel and uncaring to say no when your best friend asks for a last-minute favor or your boss begs you to work late to finish a rush project.
 “How can I possibly say no when they need me?” you say to yourself.